ntk148v/awesome-stars/README.md

 ## Go

+- [realize](https://github.com/oxequa/realize) - Realize is the #1 Golang Task Runner which enhance your workflow by automating the most common tasks and using the best performing Golang live reloading.
 - [vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!
 - [testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers is a Golang library that providing a friendly API to run Docker container.
 It is designed to create runtime environment to use during your automatic tests.
 - [cloud-game](https://github.com/giongto35/cloud-game) - Web-based Cloud Gaming service for Retro Game